-1. Use frizz-smoothing hair sheets
+5. Use frizz-smoothing hair sheets

-2. Use heat protectant to prevent frizzy hair
+6. Prep with heat protectant to prevent frizzy hair

 Seriously, don't skimp on the heat sprays, not even if you're in a huge rush or you're lazy AF.
 Fried, sizzled strands are way more prone to frizz and flyaways than soft and healthy hair, so if you know you're using a hot tool, make sure you've got a solid heat protectant on hand.
 This one from Cantu shields hair from heat up to 425 degrees while also hydrating and smoothing it with shea butter.
 Not bad for $4.

-3. Ditch harsh shampoos that cause frizz
+7. Ditch harsh shampoos that cause frizz

 “Find a shampoo that is sulfate-free to prevent frizz,” says celebrity hairstylist Laura Rugetti, who works with Tori Spelling, Teddi Mellencamp, Audrina Patridge, and Lisa Rinna.
-Shampoos with sulfates can strip and damage your hair over time, which will mess with your hair cuticle and leads to frizz.
+Shampoos with sulfates can strip and damage your hair over time, which will mess with your hair cuticle and lead to frizz.
 “My favorite gentle shampoo is Davines Oi Shampoo—it's super moisturizing and leaves your hair feeling silky," she says.

-4. Load your frizzy hair up with glycerin
+8. Cleanse your frizzy hair with glycerin

 Along with cutting out the sulfates, look for a shampoo with glycerin as one of the first ingredients (the closer the ingredients are to the top of the list, the more concentrated they are in the formula).
 Not only does glycerin help combat frizz by penetrating the hair shaft and hydrating it from the inside out, but it also creates a protective coating on the strand, helping mitigate damage, says celebrity hairstylist Mark Townsend, who works with Elizabeth Olsen, Jennifer Lawrence, and virtually every other celeb you love.

-5. Smooth frizz with a rich conditioner
+9. Smooth frizz with a rich conditioner

-6. Shampoo less curb the frizz
+10. Shampoo less to minimize frizz

-7. Mask weekly to heal frizzy hair
+11. Mask weekly to heal frizzy hair

 Doing a deep-conditioning treatment at least once a week, especially in the colder months, will help fill any gaps in your hair shaft (gaps and spaces contribute to frizz).
 Rugetti suggests Kevin Murphy’s Hydrate Me Masque to keep hair feeling soft and moisturized.
-For even deeper hydration, try applying your mask to dry hair—yes, dry—and leave it on for at least 30 minutes before hopping in the shower and rinsing it off.
+For even deeper hydration, try applying your mask to dry hair—yup, dry—and leave it on for at least 30 minutes before hopping in the shower and rinsing it off.

 As you know, your hair is at its most vulnerable state when it’s wet.
-So, using the wrong towel can literally make (or break) your hair, making your fabric choice that much more important.
+That means using the wrong towel can literally make (or break) your hair, making your fabric choice that much more important.
 “Cotton towels create friction with your hair, leading to frizz and breakage,” says Vaccaro.
 “I love and always recommend Aquis Towels to dry your hair—they have a microfiber technology that prevents friction and helps dry hair faster.”

-9. Smooth frizzy hair with a layer of dry oil
+13. Smooth frizzy hair with dry oil

-10. Get frizz-free waves with buns
+14. Get frizz-free waves with buns

 Although hot tools are ideal for sealing a cuticle, you shouldn't have to mess with your natural texture if you don't want to.
 So if you want waves but have curly hair, try twisting your damp hair (use a leave-in conditioner, first) into two low buns while it dries, tying them off with scrunchies to prevent kinks.
 As your hair dries, your curls will slightly stretch and your cuticle will close.
 Smooth a dab of dry oil (see above) through your dry hair in the morning to lay down any frizz.